b3rt1ng/NOVA/README.md

 > R: Just save the [manuf](https://gitlab.com/wireshark/wireshark/raw/master/manuf) file on the same folder as NOVA and just name it "manuf".
 The script will then be able to use it.

-Because I want the script to be easy to modify and understandale to everyone, I do not make my programming object oriented. sorry :(
+_NOTE_:Because I want the script to be easy to modify and understandale to everyone, I do not make my programming object oriented. sorry :(
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details